targetteal/o2-pt/rule-book.md

-# Game Book
+# Rule Book

-This Game Book defines the minimum set of rules necessary to catalyze self-organization in a team, department or organization.
+This Rule Book defines the minimum set of rules necessary to catalyze self-organization in a team, department or organization.

 # Index